Culture of Bengal: Media

-Bangladesh's Prothom Alo is the largest circulated Bengali newspaper in the world.
-It is followed by Ananda Bazar Patrika, which has the largest circulation for a single-edition, regional language newspaper in India.
-Other prominent Bengali newspapers include the Ittefaq, Jugantor, Samakal, Janakantha and Bartaman.
+Bangladesh's Prothom Alo is the largest circulated Bengali newspaper in the country.
+India's Ananda Bazar Patrika, is the largest circulated Bengali newspaper in the country.
+Other prominent Bengali newspapers include the Ittefaq, Jugantor, Samakal, Janakantha in Bangladesh and Sangbad Pratidin, Ei Samay, Uttarbanga Sambad, Bartaman in India.
 Major English-language newspapers in Bangladesh include The Daily Star, New Age, and the weekly Holiday.
-The Statesman, published from Kolkata, is the region's oldest English-language publication.
+The Statesman, published from Kolkata, is the India's one of the oldest English-language publication.
+Kolkata's Telegraph is the fifth largest English language and prominent newspaper in India.